 How Long to Smoke a Brisket?

-For planning purposes, the cook time for a 14-pound brisket will be around 14 to 17 1/2 hours.
+Plan on approximately 1 to 1 1/2 hours per pound in a 250° F smoker to bring the internal temperature up to 203° F. For planning purposes, the cook time for a 14-pound brisket will be around 14 to 17 1/2 hours.
 But it’s really more the thickness of the meat and the temperature of your smoker that determines how long it will take, rather than its overall weight that determines the time.

-Always use an instant-read meat thermometer to check the temperature, and even better is to use a Thermoworks Smoke Alarm so you can monitor it wirelessly without having to open the smoker.
+Use an instant-read meat thermometer to check the temperature, and even better is to use a Thermoworks Smoke Alarm so you can monitor it wirelessly without having to open the smoker.

 Brisket Cook Time Per Pound